Jane Ewart-Biggs, Baroness Ewart-Biggs: Early life and marriage

-Ewart-Biggs was born in India to Indian Army Major Basil FitzHerbert Randall and his wife, Rena.
+Felicity Jane Randall was born in India to Indian Army Major Basil FitzHerbert Randall and his wife, Rena.
 She returned to England with her mother after the death of her father and studied at Downe House School.
 After attending secretarial college, she worked as a secretary at the Foreign Office and later joined the Savoy Hotel.

 She married diplomat Christopher Ewart-Biggs on 5 May 1960 and they had three children, Henrietta, Robin and Kate Ewart-Biggs.
 Christopher became British Ambassador to Ireland, and after 12 days' service was assassinated by the IRA on 21 July 1976.
-Ewart-Biggs learned of his death over her car radio while she was driving her Triumph Stag, (a gift from her husband) in London.
+Ewart-Biggs learned of his death over her car radio while driving in London.
 Subsequently, she joined the peace movement founded by Mairead Corrigan and Betty Williams, and launched a memorial fund in her husband's name to promote peace and reconciliation in Ireland, which founded the Christopher Ewart-Biggs Memorial Prize.
 She joined the lecture tour and gave regular talks to the Women's Institute throughout the UK.